 What Makes Driving at Night a High Risk?

 - Many young and inexperienced drivers share the road with you at night.
-They often lack the skills and focus necessary in driving.
+They often lack the skills and focus necessary in driving safe and responsible.

 - Bikers, cyclists, and pedestrians are considered vulnerable users of the road.
 At night, motorists cannot clearly see them.

 - Wildlife also wander on to the road, and it is hard to see them at night.

 - Car lights have limited reach.
 Oftentimes, it is too late to stop or react.

 - Criminals use the road at night to rob motorists and create distractions and crashes.
 There are also less opportunities to get help at night.

 - You share the road with tired and sleepy drivers such as workers returning home and drunk drivers.

 Consider the following tips to help you manage the challenges that come with night driving:

 - Drive at a normal speed.
 Pay attention to your surroundings.
 Be extra alert at intersections for other drivers who skip the red light as well as criminals who are looking for opportunities to attack.